-a) Where the policies of this Plan require that an environmental impact study be prepared, such an environmental impact study will be prepared in accordance with the requirements of this section of the Plan.

-- b) Prior to preparing an environmental impact study, proponents will submit an associated Terms of Reference, to the satisfaction of the Town - c) An environmental impact study required by the policies of this Plan will be submitted with the development application and will be prepared and signed by a qualified person in accordance with relevant environmental impact study guidelines in addition to the relevant policies of this Plan. - d) An environmental impact study will include a detailed inventory of the on-site conditions, including detailed inventory and ecological land classification mapping of vegetation communities, and inventories for natural features and species using accepted methods, criteria, and survey protocols undertaken at the appropriate time of year.
-This inventory and characterization will extend to adjacent lands, with field surveys undertaken where permission to enter is granted. - e) The approval authority may scope or waive the requirement for an environmental impact study to support a development proposal within or adjacent to key natural heritage features, key hydrologic features and/or natural features and areas if, in the opinion of the approval authority the proposed development is minor and is not anticipated to have a negative impact on the key natural heritage feature, key hydrologic feature and/or natural feature and area or its ecological functions or if the policies of this Plan provide an exception to the submission of an environmental impact study related to the key natural heritage feature, key hydrologic feature and/or natural feature and area. - f) The approval authority, in consultation with the appropriate Conservation Authority as appropriate, must be satisfied with an environmental impact study prior to the granting of development approvals.
-The recommendations of an environmental impact study will be implemented through Official Plan Amendments, zoning by-laws, subdivision conditions, site plan control, and/or applicable regulations. - g) The approval authority may require an independent peer review of an environmental impact study, with the costs to be borne by the applicant. - h) The purpose of an environmental impact study is to: - i) collect and evaluate the appropriate information in order to have a complete understanding of the boundaries, attributes and functions of key natural heritage features, key hydrologic features and natural features and areas and
+- a) Where the policies of this Plan require that an environmental impact study be prepared, such an environmental impact study will be prepared in accordance with the requirements of this section of the Plan. - b) An environmental impact study required under the policies of this Plan will be submitted with the development application and will be prepared and signed by a qualified person in accordance with relevant environmental impact study guidelines in addition to the relevant policies of this Plan. - c) An environmental impact study will include a detailed inventory of the on-site conditions, including detailed inventory and ecological land classification mapping of vegetation communities, and inventories for natural features and species using accepted methods, criteria, and survey protocols undertaken at the appropriate time of year.
+This inventory and characterization will extend to adjacent lands, with field surveys undertaken where permission to enter is granted. - d) The approval authority may scope or waive the requirement for an environmental impact study to support a development proposal within or adjacent to key natural heritage features, key hydrologic features and/or natural features and areas if, in the opinion of the approval authority the proposed development is minor and is not anticipated to have a negative impact on the key natural heritage feature, key hydrologic feature and/or natural feature and area or its ecological functions or if the policies of this Plan provide an exception to the submission of an environmental impact study related to the key natural heritage feature, key hydrologic feature and/or natural feature and area. - e) The approval authority, in consultation with the appropriate Conservation Authority as appropriate, must be satisfied with an environmental impact study prior to the granting of development approvals.
+The recommendations of an environmental impact study will be implemented through Official Plan Amendments, zoning by-laws, subdivision conditions, site plan control, and/or applicable regulations. - f) The approval authority may require an independent peer review of an environmental impact study, with the costs to be borne by the applicant.

-- associated ecological and hydrologic functions that exist on the subject lands and/or adjacent lands; - ii) determine whether there are any additional key natural heritage features, key hydrologic features and/or natural features and areas on the subject lands and nearby lands and that meet the accepted criteria established by the Province, as amended from time to time; - iii) undertake a comprehensive impact analysis to determine whether the proposed development and/or site alteration will have a negative impact on key natural heritage features, key hydrologic features and/or natural features and areas and their ecological functions; - iv) propose appropriate mitigation measures or revisions to the proposed development and/or site alteration to reduce or avoid negative impacts; - v) clearly articulate any negative impacts that cannot be avoided or mitigated; - vi) where appropriate, recommend monitoring provisions to evaluate the longterm effectiveness of the identified mitigation measures; - vii) demonstrate that the proposed development and/or site alteration supports the Town's objectives for the Natural Environment System; and, - viii) demonstrate that the proposed development and/or site alteration conforms to the policies of this Plan. - ix) Identify and assess cumulative impacts.
+- g) The purpose of an environmental impact study is to: - i) collect and evaluate the appropriate information in order to have a complete understanding of the boundaries, attributes and functions of key natural heritage features, key hydrologic features and natural features and areas and associated ecological and hydrological functions that exist on the subject lands and/or adjacent lands; - ii) determine whether there are any additional key natural heritage features, key hydrologic features and/or natural features and areas on the subject lands and nearby lands and that meet the accepted criteria established by the Province, as amended from time to time; - iii) undertake a comprehensive impact analysis in order to determine whether or not the proposed development and/or site alteration will have a negative impact on key natural heritage features, key hydrologic features and/or natural features and areas and their ecological functions; - iv) propose appropriate mitigation measures or revisions to the proposed development and/or site alteration to reduce or avoid negative impacts; - v) clearly articulate any negative impacts that cannot be avoided or mitigated; - vi) where appropriate, recommend monitoring provisions to evaluate the longterm effectiveness of the identified mitigation measures; and, - vii) demonstrate that the proposed development and/or site alteration supports the Town's objectives for the Natural Environment System.